Pips Answer for Thursday, April 2, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

 Starting Small and Sweet

-Nyt Pips easy answer for 2026-04-02
+NYT Pips easy answer for 2026-04-02

-Answer for 2026-04-02
+Complete answer for 2026-04-02 (Easy)

 I started today by looking at the easy grid and immediately spotted that sum of 10 at the bottom.
 Since we only have a few dominoes like [5,0] and [5,3], I knew I needed some high numbers there.
 I placed the [2,0] and [3,0] domino first, which helped satisfy part of that sum.
 The unequal region on the left was also a huge help because it forced me to use different numbers in those four vertical cells, meaning I couldn't just guess and check with the same digits.